DmsDoumani/knes381website.github.io/AboutUs.md

 ## The Method
 We aim to revolutionize the way people recover from Sciatica by individualizng treatment plans, promoting long-term health and wellness for our clients and their families.

-Overview of how we provide you with your own unique plan!
+## Here is an overview of how we provide you with your own unique plan!

 #### 1) Assessment and Evaluation
 Assessment and evaluation are critical steps in the treatment of Sciatica, involving a comprehensive evaluation of the patient's symptoms, medical history, physical condition, and other factors that may be contributing to your condition.